Miami International Holdings: Initial public offering

 The company went public on August 14, 2025, listing on the New York Stock Exchange with the ticker symbol "MIAX".
 Shares of the stock jumped 38% from their IPO price on its debut, valuing the company at about $2.5 billion as it raised $345 million.

+Acquisition of MGEX

+In 2020, the company acquired MGEX, which was known for its signature wheat contracts.
+MIH subsequently renamed the market as MIAX Futures Exchange in 2024.

 Financial futures

 In September 2025, the company announced its plans to launch financial futures on MIAX Futures using its proprietary Onyx trading platform.

 Lawsuits

 In 2017, Nasdaq brought forward a lawsuit against MIH claiming the latter used trade secrets to create MIAX's trading platforms and obtain a patent.
 In its suit, Nasdaq alleged that at least 15 of its former employees joined MIH and that three of them had forwarded technical documents to their personal emails before joining the rival firm.
 MIH countered with its own suits, arguing that seven of Nasdaq's existing patents tried asserted claim over the invention of options trading.

 In 2020, after the SEC granted MIH to offer its SPIKES futures product on its MIAX options exchanges, rival firm Cboe Global Markets sued to stop the product from being listed.